 6) Have The Correct Transcription Equipment

 Have you ever heard the term “the right tool for the job?”
 The same goes for typing.
-Being a fast (and accurate) typer means being able to provide a written record of what was said.
+Being a fast (and accurate) typist means being able to provide a written record of what was said.
 And sometimes, that means being at your seat for an extended period of time.
-So, to type fast, you’ll want the right tools for the job.
+To type quickly, you’ll want the right tools for the job.
 When it comes to transcription, the right tools refer to having the correct transcription equipment.

 7 Benefits of mastering your typing skills